SupersonicBathroomRug/Sudoku_Project/README.md

 The interactive solver is also handled by this class.
 Needs to be initialized with a given sudoku problem.

 #### `Knowledge` - `tracker.py`
 Contains information about a given field that is computed at some point during the solving process.
 This is an abstract class extended by classes containing actual information: `MustBe`, `CantBe`, `IsValue`.
-These classes contain information of that states that a number can/cannot go within a given field, or that it has already been filled in there.
+These classes contain information stating that a number can/cannot go within a given field, or that it has already been filled in there.

 #### `Deduction` - `tracker.py`
 Stores the result (`Knowledge`) of a given deduction along with all the proofs found for it in `Consequence` instances.